zfleeman/ffmpeg4discord/README.md

   - Example: `255x0x1410x1080`
   - From the top-left of your video, this example goes 255 pixels to the right, 0 pixels down, and it carves out a 1410x1080 section of the video.
   - [ffmpeg crop documentation](https://ffmpeg.org/ffmpeg-filters.html#Examples-61)
+- `--web`
+  - A Boolean flag.
+No value is needed after the flag.
+See [Web UI](#web-ui) for more information on the Web UI.
 - `--config`
   - Example: `custom_run_config.json`
   - Path to a json file containing the configuration for the above parameters.
 This config file takes precedence over all of the other flags.